 Radiologic Testing – exam of the sinuses and lungs.

 Results are usually available within a day, but may take up to a week.

 Jeffrey Modell Diagnostic Center for Primary Immunodeficiences

 The Jeffrey Modell Diagnostic Center for Primary Immunodeficiencies sees patients with primary immune deficiency disorders.
 The goal of the center, created through the Jeffrey Modell Foundation, is to diagnose and treat patients with defects in the immune system that are carried through the genes.
 More than 150 immunodeficiencies have been identified to date, affecting more than 1 million Americans.

-For a referral to the Jeffrey Modell Diagnostic Center at SSM Cardinal Glennon, call 577-5600 ext.
+For a referral to the Jeffrey Modell Diagnostic Center at SSM Health Cardinal Glennon Children's Hospital, call 577-5600 ext.
 4014.

 Signs and Symptoms

 These 10 warning signs of an immunodeficiency were developed by the Jeffrey Modell Foundation Medical Advisory Board: